Eligibility & Requirements

 The vaccine is free for the public.
+You DO NOT need insurance to receive the vaccine!
 Vaccine providers will be able to bill a patient's insurance for a fee to administer the vaccine, but will not charge the patient.

 How many shots will I need of the COVID-19 vaccine?

 According to CDC, all but one of the COVID-19 vaccines currently in Phase 3 clinical trials in the U.S will need 2 doses (shots) to be effective.
 The first shot starts building protection.
 A second shot, a few weeks later, is needed to get the best protection from the vaccine.
 If the COVID-19 vaccine that you get requires two doses, you will need to get both doses from the same type of COVID-19 vaccine manufacturer.
 J&J vaccine is a one-dose vaccine.

 What should I expect after getting the COVID-19 vaccine?

 You can find information about what to do after you receive your vaccination here.